Huskyeder/stackato-doc/user/deploy/languages/python/django.rst

 			'PORT': '', # Set to empty string for default.
 			}

-  Please see :ref:`Using Configured Database Services <database-accessing>` for more information on connecting with database services.
+   See :ref:`Using Configured Database Services <database-accessing>` for more information on connecting with database services.

 .. note::
     In future, this may be automatically written to